kailash-manasarovar/statement/docs/timeline/2023/april.md

     - I was not judged.
     - I was not hated or attacked (although obviously the level of hatred and attack from public school teachers to a student was..
 I haven't words to describe it.. or how upset people will be when they find out).
 - Love was my defensive accommodation, and it worked too.
-- I wonder how often they've done this to students, and how many minor children have experienced the brain-damaging effects of deadly herbs bolstered with hallucinogens for the perverts pleasure online.
+- I wonder how often they've done this to students, and how many minor children have experienced the brain-damaging effects of deadly herbs bolstered with hallucinogens for the pervert's online pleasure.
 - When I think about these men, I find them truly pathetic.
-- Here they are, behaving as if they're the very best, to be feared, admired, and respected - and I expect they really are - except, no-one respects anyone for drugging women and children so that they will be sufficiently brain damaged to star in their twisted porn games.
+- Here they are, behaving as if they're the very best, to be feared, admired, and respected - and I expect they really are in the town, maybe country - except, no-one respects anyone for drugging women and children so that they will be sufficiently brain damaged to star in their twisted porn games.
 - I'd send the tanks in immediately.

 ### Closing the groom loop